michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 In Figure 24, we perform a backtest on the test dataset and note that it has a higher return (54.08%) then the three benchmarks.
 This demonstrates that our REINFORCE model can return a maximum return portfolio with two assets on a test dataset it has not been trained on.
 We also note that the volatility of our test backtest is 13.06%, so the maximum return does come at the expense of a higher volatility.

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_24.png)

+Asset Allocation based on ***λ***

+In Figure 19 and Figure 23, we show the evolution of the asset weights over the course of the model training based on the ***λ = 0*** and ***λ = 1*** cases.
+In Appendix B, Section 8.2 we show the evolution of the asset weights for the ***λ = 0.2*** (Figure 105), ***λ = 0.5*** (Figure 121) and ***λ = 0.8*** (Figure 137) cases.
+For ***λ = 0.2***, the REINFORCE algorithm converges and picks EFAV, the lower volatility asset.
+This is expected as the volatility component is favored over the reward component.

+However, for ***λ = 0.5*** the REINFORCE algorithm alternates between choosing EFAV or MTUM, or a portion of the two assets.
+This reflects the algorithm's balance between the return and volatility components and since those two components of the reward function have an equal weight, neither component is heavily favored.

+For the ***λ = 0.8*** case, the algorithm alternates between choosing EVAV or MTUM but eventually settles on choosing MTUM, the higher return asset.
+The algorithm considers both the reward and volatility components, but ultimately the reward component is weighted more so it chooses the higher return asset.

+Based on these results with the two asset portfolio, it appears that setting a ***λ*** value greater than 0 and less than 0.5 would ultimately result in a minimum volatility portfolio, while setting ***λ*** greater than 0.5 and less than 1 would eventually result in a maximum return portfolio.
+At ***λ = 0.5***, the REINFORCE algorithm is continuously trying to balance between risk and reward and as a result, the asset weights are not stable over the training period.

 #### Two Asset Portfolio REINFORCE with Baseline